NOAA-EMC/WW3/model/bin/README.md

 The requirements for NetCDF are:
 * NetCDF version 4.1.1 or higher (Use "nc-config --version" to check)
-* NetCDF-4 API enableed (Use "nc-config --has-nc4" to check)
+* NetCDF-4 API enabled (Use "nc-config --has-nc4" to check)
 * Define NETCDF_CONFIG env variable

 NETCDF_CONFIG = < path to NetCDF-4 nc-config utility >